usnistgov/FIPS201/_FIPS201/frontend.md

 recognition of cardholders based on their biological characteristics.
 The PIV Card can digitally store fingerprint, face, and iris biometric characteristics.
-Techniques for storage, protection, and access of these biometric data records are outlined in the following subsections and explained in depth in [[SP 800-76]](../_Appendix/references.md#ref-SP-800-76).
+Techniques for storage, protection, and access of these biometric data records are outlined in the following sections and are explained in depth in [[SP 800-76]](../_Appendix/references.md#ref-SP-800-76).

 #### 4.2.3.1 Biometric Data Representation {#s-4-2-3-1}